nenoNaninu/TypedSignalR.Client.DevTools/README.md

 1. Add two middleware to the http pipeline.
 1. Add the attribute to hub and receiver interfaces.

-Fist, after installing the package, add the `app.UseSignalRHubSpecification()` and `app.UseSignalRDevelopmentUI()` like the following code to the HTTP pipeline in `Program.cs`.
+Fist, after installing the package, add the `app.UseSignalRHubSpecification()` and `app.UseSignalRHubDevelopmentUI()` like the following code to the HTTP pipeline in `Program.cs`.
 It is recommended to activate it only in the development environment.

 ```cs